zjkumar/weather_application/README.md

 ## Usage

 1. **Opening the App**:
-    When the user opens the application, it requests permission to access their geolocation.
-Upon granting permission, the app fetches and displays the current weather for the user's location in a card format.
+    When the application is opened, it requests the user's geolocation.
+Upon receiving permission, the app fetches and displays the weather information for the current location in a card.

 2. **Searching for Locations**:
-    Users can search for weather information by entering a city name or zip code in the search bar.
-The fetched weather information will be displayed in new cards, and users can scroll through the cards to view weather data for previous locations.
+    Users can search for weather information by entering a city name or zip code into the search bar.
+The weather information for the searched location is displayed in a new card, and users can scroll through the cards to view weather data for multiple locations.

 ## Future Enhancements